mercredi 27 mars 2013

 - Different lifestyle/ Individual needs and desires

-- They are "eco": Gen X and Y travelers are more interested in sustainability and green.
+- They are "eco": Gen X and Y travelers are more interested in sustainability and green

 - Customers will continue to drive towards more customized and personal services